Gamer-Pro and 4-Play Advanced

 Addtional documentation is here foruse with this feature.

 The LLAPI uses the already available USB lines.
 To invoke the API you simply bring both d- and d+ high with external or internal pull ups.
 This condition will not cause any abnormal condition to existing USB hardware so it’s safe to use in both cases.
-When the GPA detects the condition, it will go in to LLAPI mode.
+When the adapter detects the condition, it will go in to LLAPI mode.
 So this can be asserted via software or hardware in your connecting device.

 Global button mapping and layouts.

 For convenience the most popular controllers are graphically displayed for quick reference.
 For greater detail visit global mappings.
-The following images are based off the HID windows assignments. the GPA has 24 HID buttons available.
+The following images are based off the HID windows assignments. the adapter has 24 HID buttons available.
 Some controllers can make use of the alternative mapping (seen in blue).

 Blue button numbers indicate alt mappings